The Reasons To Believe In Your Brand’s Future

-This is the second post in a series of three, in which we dig deeper into the brand key and its component.
-After exploring the meaning and the importance of Roots, Competitive Analysis, and Targets, we set to discuss the “killer part” of the positioning statement: Insights, Benefits, and RTBs (Reason to Believe).
-I refer to this set of components as the killer part, because in my experience, when the positioning goes wrong, many of the root causes gravitate around this area.
+This is the second post in a series of three in which we dig deeper into the brand key and its component.
+After exploring the meaning and the importance of Roots, Competitive Analysis, and Targets, we will discuss the “killer part” of the positioning statement: Insights, Benefits, and RTBs (Reason to Believe).
+I refer to this set of components as the killer part because, in my experience, many of the root causes gravitate around this area when the positioning goes wrong.
 For example, when the insights are not unique enough, the positioning is not differentiating.
 Or when the senses are vital, but the benefits are not relevant, the positioning tastes just like a watered-down cocktail.
-Finally, when senses are essential, benefits are applicable, and Reasons to Believe are weak, consumers and customers tend to assume that the promise is not credible, the infamous “lipstick on a pig.”
-When this relevant set of positioning is robust, the brand promise can withstand any competitive pressure in the marketplace.
+Finally, when feelings are essential, benefits are applicable, and Reasons to Believe are weak, consumers and customers tend to assume that the promise is not credible, the infamous “lipstick on a pig.”
+When this relevant positioning set is robust, the brand promise can withstand competitive pressure in the marketplace.

 And while I am personally in favor of data-driven insights, I believe that the most potent insights are built through qualitative exercises.
-For example, co-create ideas with the consumers themselves and ask them to help you formulate the insights.
-The latter also helps with the relevance: an understanding can be unique but utterly irrelevant from an average target customer’s point of view.
-Consumers either do not care, or they do not feel the pain enough to be moved to action.
+For example, co-create ideas with the consumers and ask them to help you formulate the insights.
+The latter also helps with relevance: an understanding can be unique but utterly irrelevant from an average target customer’s point of view.
+Consumers either do not care or do not feel the pain enough to be moved to action.

 While this seems to be a very intuitive exercise, it is one of the biggest challenges of brand positioning.
 First and foremost, brand benefits are not product benefits, and they are, too often, confused.
-And this is particularly true when a brand spans multiple categories, and numerous forms entail different functional benefits.
+And this is particularly true when a brand spans multiple categories and forms that entail different functional benefits.

 To understand better, we have already made the point that we consider a three-levels-ladder of benefits: functional, emotional, and societal.
 The first set delivers what the brand functionally does for the consumers: a streaming service conveniently distributes content, is easy to access, and is free of advertising interruptions.
 But it also allows for a family moment, a transition from parents to a couple, an “us without the kids” moment for many parents with young children.
 The latter is an example of an emotional benefit.
 But what is a societal benefit?
-With the increasing importance of purpose branding, brands must have a set of benefits that give back and connect with society beyond a merely commercial scope.
+With the increasing importance of purpose branding, brands must have gifts that give back and connect with society beyond a mere commercial scope.

-Always remember the benefits are what trigger an Emotional Response, and make it possible to establish Customer Loyalty.
+Always remember that the benefits trigger an Emotional Response and make it possible to establish Customer Loyalty.

 RTBs – Reasons to Believe